ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Assumptions

-CATS assumes that there might be one or multiple service instances running on different service sites, which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
+CATS assumes that there might be one or multiple service instances hosted by service sites, which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
 However, CATS does not make any assumption about these instances other than they are reachable via one or multiple service contact instances.

 ## CATS Identifiers {#cats-ids}